Mesa Water Quality at a Glance

 Arsenic

-Health Effects: Long-term exposure to elevated levels may increase risk of skin, bladder, lung, kidney, and prostate cancers; also associated with cardiovascular problems and developmental issues
+Health Effects: Long-term exposure may increase risk of skin, bladder, lung, kidney, and prostate cancers; also associated with cardiovascular problems and developmental issues in children

 Chromium-6

-Source: Industrial activities, natural mineral deposits, and chromium-containing materials that can leach into groundwater sources; more prevalent in certain geographic areas of the Valley
+Source: Industrial activities, natural mineral deposits, and chromium-containing materials leaching into groundwater; more prevalent in certain geographic areas of the Phoenix Valley

 Disinfection Byproducts

-Source: Formed when chlorine-based disinfectants react with naturally occurring organic matter in source water; concentrations may increase during hot desert summers
+Source: Formed when chlorine-based disinfectants react with naturally occurring organic matter in source water; concentrations tend to increase during hot desert summers

-Health Effects: Long-term exposure to elevated levels of trihalomethanes and haloacetic acids may increase risk of certain cancers and potentially affect liver, kidney, and central nervous system
+Health Effects: Long-term exposure to elevated trihalomethanes and haloacetic acids may increase risk of certain cancers and potentially affect liver, kidney, and central nervous system; EWG also notes that inhalation during showering can add to total exposure

 PFAS Compounds

-Source: Per- and polyfluoroalkyl substances from industrial processes, firefighting foams used at airports, and consumer products that can enter groundwater and surface water sources
+Source: Per- and polyfluoroalkyl substances from industrial processes, firefighting foams used at airports and military sites, and consumer products that can enter groundwater and surface water sources in the Phoenix Valley

-Health Effects: Studies suggest potential impacts on immune system, cholesterol levels, kidney and testicular cancer risk, and developmental effects; research continues on long-term health implications
+Health Effects: Studies suggest potential impacts on the immune system, cholesterol levels, kidney and testicular cancer risk, and developmental effects; the EPA has designated PFOA and PFOS as hazardous substances under CERCLA

 Please read – our information